PranshuTiwari14/PrismForce-Coding-Test/README.md

 ```
 Explanation:
 -
--I have used simple recursion here, since the number of circle is 11 only.
+-I have used simple recursion here, since the number of circles is 11 only.

 -At each circle, Abhimanyu has few choices to take.